matcornic/hugo-learn-doc/content/cont/pages/index.md

 +++
 # Set to true, it automatically generates a table of contents, available in the top of the screen.
 toc = "false"
-# Path to previous page.
-If set, add a previous arrow button on page
+# Override path to previous page.
+This theme automatically generates previous arrows
 prev = ""
-# Path to next page.
-If set, add a next arrow on page
+# Override path to next page.
+This theme automatically generates next arrows
 next = ""
-# Set a page as chapter, in another words, a page that contains other pages.
-Changes the display and behavior of the page
-chapter = "false"
 # Set HTML in this parameter.
 The chapter title in the menu will be prefixed by this.
 Useful for icons.
 icon: ""
 +++